jacknichao/Automatic_Identification_of_Crash_Smart_Contracts/README.md

 The labeled datas are stored in **DATA** folder in the form of csv.

+# Structure

+- Baselines
+    source code of baselines
+- CrashSCDet
+    source code of our approach including the code to extract all metrics
+- DATA
+    extracted data and filtered data.

 # Static Source Code Metrics

 We totally define 34 static source code metrics and divide them into four dimensions: "complexity metrics", "count metrics", "object oriented metrics" and "solidity specific metrics".